Markets in Oaxaca. Where to eat

 As you can see Markets in Oaxaca are interesting, beautiful, colorful, and delicious.
 They are an important gear in our local economy and that’s why it’s important to preserve and support them.
 As a local vendor, I will always invite you to come to visit and give them a try, don’t forget that hundreds of families depend on the sales of their products and services so that you have the peace of mind that you’re supporting local families and our local economy.

-Remember that f you don’t know where to start, you can take my Eating with a Local at the Markets Food Tour that will take you to discover some of those iconic markets.
+Remember that f you don’t know where to start, you can take the Eating with a Local at the Markets Food Tour that will take you to discover some of those iconic markets.